-Improving the communication skills of people with developmental or acquired communication disorders is a noble profession.
-Graduates of this undergraduate program can obtain a job in a variety of fields (e.g., speechlanguage pathology assistant, hearing aid dispenser, early intervention specialist, child care provider, activities director or case worker).
+This program provides students with an academic and clinical foundation to understand and improve the communication skills of people with developmental or acquired communication disorders.
+Graduates of this undergraduate program can obtain a job in a variety of fields (e.g., speech-language pathology assistant, hearing aid dispenser, early intervention specialist, child care provider, activities director or case worker).
 Graduates can pursue advanced education in fields such as speech-language pathology, audiology, education or health care administration.

-- Undergraduate curriculum provides courses in both speech-language pathology and audiology - Graduate degree required to practice as a speechlanguage pathologist or audiologist
+- Undergraduate curriculum serves as an introduction to human communication and provides courses in both areas of speech-language pathology and audiology. - Undergraduate students learn about the normal processes of speech, hearing, and language, as well as a variety of communication disorders. - Graduate degree required to practice as a speechlanguage pathologist or audiologist